 • Aim to start moving the fingers as soon as possible after the injury within the splint.

-• The splint can be removed after 2 weeks to begin gentle movement in the wrist.
+• The splint can be removed after two weeks to begin gentle movement in the wrist.
 If pain and swelling are continuing to be a problem at this stage, leave the splint in place for a further week or two, and then try again.

 • If comfortable, you can remove the splint at night, but if the wrist remains sore or very swollen, then keep the splint on.